hawtio/hawtio-core/README.md

 ### Register an extension point callback

-In your hawtio plugin you can register an extension point callback like:
+In your Hawtio plugin you can register an extension point callback like:

 ```javascript
   var module = angular.module("MyAwesomePlugin", []);